Politics and Contemporary History courses at Salford

 Why should you study a politics and contemporary history degree at the University of Salford?

-Students and graduates from our politics and contemporary history degrees all have one thing in common: a passion for 20th-century history, international relations, intelligence, and politics.
+Students and graduates from our politics and contemporary history degrees all have one thing in common: a passion for contemporary history, international relations, intelligence, and politics.

 Our graduates have gone on to support their local community as Councillor, teach in academia, and find successful roles in intelligence, policing and the Royal Navy.
 They are putting what they’ve learnt on our specialist degree programmes into practice for some of the greatest organisations and non-profits in the United Kingdom, and beyond.